 Under a business-as-usual approach, the situation is on track to get much, much worse.
 In Southeast Asia, two-thirds of people will be living in urban areas by 2020, concentrated around just five metropolitan areas: Jakarta, Manila, Singapore, Bangkok, and Kuala Lumpur.
 The International Energy Agency predicts there will be 62 million vehicles on the road in this region by 2040 (an increase of 66 percent on today’s numbers) despite the population growing by only 21 percent over the same period.
 Many of these added vehicles will cram into cities that are already gridlocked today.

-Without intervention, worldwide premature deaths due to ambient air pollution are expected to rise from 3 million year in 2012 to more than 6.5 million year by 2050, with the majority of these lives cut short in Southeast Asia and the Western Pacific region.
+Without intervention, worldwide premature deaths due to ambient air pollution are expected to rise from 3 million a year in 2012 to more than 6.5 million a year by 2050, with the majority of these lives cut short in Southeast Asia and the Western Pacific region.

 In addition to crisis level health impacts, road congestion and pollution also place a huge burden on economies.
 Lost productivity from time stuck in traffic cost Jakarta US$5 billion in 2017 and the direct health costs from pollution a further US$3 billion.